-Today I understand, when we are young, we are trying to cope and reacting to the situation.
+Today I understand, when I was young, all of us were trying to cope and reacting to the situation.

-What is difficult for me to understand is WHY years later these patient needs have never been met.
+What is difficult for me to understand is WHY many years later the patient’s needs are still not being met.

 After contacting Activity Directors throughout the state of Illinois, I discovered they all had the same needs, then I contacted Activity Directors in other states and I heard the same issues, patients with dementia were being frustrated.

 I was shocked and excited at the same time, because I realized I had found “a need”.

 Now it was up to me to fill it: age appropriate, stimulate conversations; the patients enjoyed puzzles but there weren’t any they could easily do.

 They gave me the blueprint all I had to do was follow it.

 When I was a child, mother always had a card table up with a puzzle of many small pieces on it.
-Both of my parents worked on it, but mom enjoyed the challenge more and puzzles was one activity she missed doing.
+Both of my parents worked on it, but mom enjoyed the challenge more; a puzzle was one activity she missed doing.